DSC-Capstone/enrollment-23/index.md

 The Schedule of Classes for Fall 2023 will be released on May 23rd, and first pass will begin on May 26th.
 The available domains are **not** listed on the Schedule of Classes; instead, they are detailed [**below**](#toc).
 Most domains are run by UCSD faculty, but some are run by industry partners (denoted with an <span class="badge-industry">Industry Partner</span> badge).

 Use the information here to choose the domain you'd like to enroll in.
 Once you've chosen a domain, all you need to do is enroll in the corresponding discussion section for DSC 180A once first pass comes, space permitting.
 (Nothing is stopping you from waiting until second pass, but it's less likely you'll get a domain of your choice.)
+Note that you cannot change domains between DSC 180A and DSC 180B.

 All of the information here – domain offerings, section times, descriptions, summer tasks, etc. – is subject to change as mentors provide us with more information.

 ### How should I choose a domain?